p-tupe/code-examples/README.md

-# Exercism-Tracks
+# Code Examples

-This repository contains exercises as I learn them from [exercism.org](https://exercism.org)
+This repository contains exercises as I learn them from various sources.

+Complementary to my notes over at [dev-log](https://github.com/p-tupe/dev-log).